 - Beam Me Up, Scotty!: "Let them eat cake" was actually said 100 years earlier by Maria Theresa (not Marie's mother, but a distant cousin of the same name), and was made famous by Jean-Jacques Rousseau 22 years before Antoinette was even born.
 And supposedly Rousseau based it on an even earlier saying from a (unnamed) Chinese Emperor when told that the people have no rice to eat, "Then they should eat meat."note

-- Historical Hero Upgrade: Her Anglo-American portrayals, when they aren't reproductions of royalist satire, veer towards a romantic tragic portrayal of the Queen as a victim of fate.
+- Historical Hero Upgrade: Her Anglo-American portrayals, when they aren't reproductions of royalist satire, veer towards a romantic tragic portrayal of the Queen as a victim of fate, and her personality as naive and sweet◊.

 - Historical Villain Upgrade: This began amongst her many aristocratic friends almost immediately post-execution, with even Thomas Jefferson eventually considering her a scapegoat.
 More recently it's conceded that while she was indeed nothing close to the depraved monster of legend, she certainly didn't do a lot to help her cause.